 Tent camp of yurt, dome, mess and kitchen, as well as shower and toilet tents.
 Each team member has their own comfortable tent to sleep in.

 Up to 12 team members + 1 local scientist + 1 expedition leader.

 None.
 You don't need to be a scientist or have any special qualifications - everyone can take part and there are no age limits whatsoever.

 Fitness level required

-Ability to walk about 5-15 km per day in high mountain terrain and up to 4000 m altitude, as well as tolerate base camp altitude of up to 3000 m.
+Ability to walk about 5-15 km per day in high mountain terrain and up to 3500 m altitude.
 Those who feel able to, can also take part in overnight surveys in remote and high locations.
 Those of lower fitness level can monitor wildlife near base camp or do vehicle-based work.
 Please note that medical evidence shows that altitude sickness is not usually a problem at altitudes below 3500 m.